Plastic-Free KAHOOT! Trivia Night

 Check out each week's Scavenger Hunt:

-Week 2, Neighborhood Scavenger Hunt, NEW for August 8
+Week 2, Neighborhood Scavenger Hunt

 Week 1, Beach Walk Scavenger Hunt

-Plastic Free July: PTMSC Edition
+Plastic Free: PTMSC Edition

-July is over, but the need to reduce plastic waste isn't!
+Plastic Free July is over, but the need to reduce plastic waste isn't!

 Plastic Free July is a global movement with the goal of helping individuals refuse single use plastics!
 This movement provides us with the opportunity to look at what we are throwing away and see how we can do better!
 Join us for weekly challenges throughout the month of July and see what improvements you can make.
 Let’s be part of the solution, together!